swilliams11/apigee-microgateway-bluemix/README.md

 # Deploy a custom Microgateway image without any custom plugins
 This section describes how to deploy a custom Microgateway image without any custom plugins and assumes you are using the Google Cloud Platform's container registry.
-This section deploys Microgateway without an oauth plugin included in the plugins directory.
-Please don't use this approach in production unless your are sure you don't want your Microgateway authorize requests.
+This section deploys Microgateway without an oauth plugin included in the plugins section in Microgateway configuration file.
+Please don't use this approach in production unless your are sure you don't want your Microgateway to authorize requests.

 ## 1) Deploy the Microgateway as an app in Bluemix
 ```